UNIVERSE-HPC/course-material/technology_and_tooling/testing/more_advanced_topics.md

 ~~~

 If we refactor the function to inject the database connection dependency, we can easily replace that connection during testing with one that is connected to a test database.
-Alternatively we could replace it with a fake (*mocked*) object that represents the connection, meaning that we do not have to connect to an actual database at all in order to test the function.
+This also means we can test the two distinct tasks, connecting to the database and querying the database, separately.
+Additionally, we have the option to replace the connection with a fake (*mocked*) object, meaning that we do not have to connect to an actual database at all in order to test the function.
 Information on mocking will be given later in this lesson.

 ~~~python
 # Rewritten code: Performs a database query with dependency injection